 - The vendor accepts to fulfill the order outlined in the PO (or cancels it if they’re unable to).

 - The vendor creates a packing slip based on your purchase order details and fulfills the order by manufacturing and shipping it to your store.
-The PO number is listed on the shipping package so you know when it’s arrived.
+The PO number is listed on the shipping package so you know when it has arrived.

 - The vendor converts the PO into an invoice.